bozerkins/learn-typescript/README.md

 ## Tools we will be using throughout the learning

 * Visual Studio Code - code editor for programming.
 Required, works on all platformws <br> https://code.visualstudio.com/
-* NodeJS compiler with Node Version Manager - a compiler for NodeJS (which TypeScript is based on).
+* Node.JS compiler with Node Version Manager - a compiler for Node.JS (which TypeScript is based on).
 Required, works on all playforms <br> https://nodejs.org/en/ <br> https://github.com/nvm-sh/nvm#installing-and-updating